-Assault, rape, and murder happen all too frequently to innocent victims who thought they were safe inside their homes, apartment buildings, place of work, or other secure building.
-The perpetrator in these cases are of course responsible for their actions.
+Assault, rape, and murder frequently happen to innocent victims who thought they were safe inside their homes, apartment buildings, places of work, or other secure buildings.
+The perpetrator in these cases is, of course, responsible for their actions.
 However, residents of a secure apartment building, office building, or other buildings with security are entitled to an expectation of safety.
-Broken or flimsy locks, inactive alarm systems, and lax security guards are all elements that, if they had been held to a higher standard, may have prevented an attack.
-You are entitled to feel safe in your office building, apartment building, or other residence.
-In a rental or sublease agreement, if one of the things you are paying for is secure measures to ensure your safety, then those safety measures should be maintained and adequate.
+Broken or flimsy locks, inactive alarm systems, and lax security guards may have prevented an attack if they had been held to a higher standard.
+You are entitled to feel safe in your office, apartment, or other residence.
+In a rental or sublease agreement, if you are paying for secure measures to ensure your safety, then those measures should be maintained and adequate.
 There is no easy way to heal from the trauma of an attack in a building you thought was safe, and a negligent landlord should be held responsible for their role in not providing a safe residence.

-In these cases, it is critical that the victim hire an experienced personal injury attorney to prove your case.
-It is not enough to simply say that the attack occurred and a building with better safety measures could probably have prevented it.
+In these cases, it is critical that the victim hire an experienced personal injury attorney to prove the case.
+It is not enough to say that the attack occurred and a building with better safety measures could probably have prevented it.
 A personal injury attorney will piece together essential evidence to support your case.
 For example, if the attacker entered through a door with a broken lock, an attorney will build a case that sufficiently proves that the locks were weak, that the landlord knew the locks were insufficient and did not replace them, or that the attacker deliberately chose a building with poor locks to target.
-It must be evident that the attack was significantly affected by the building owner’s negligence.
+Evidently, the attack was significantly affected by the building owner’s negligence.

 There may also be other responsible parties that should be held liable.
-If the building owner contracted a security company to stand guard in the lobby, and an attack occurred because an intruder slipped past a sleeping guard, then an experienced personal injury attorney will also look into holding the security company accountable.
+If the building owner contracted a security company to stand guard in the lobby, and an attack occurred because an intruder slipped past a sleeping guard, an experienced personal injury attorney will also consider holding the security company accountable.

-It is extremely important to choose the right attorney to represent your personal injury case.
-Premises liability is extremely nuanced, and only an experienced personal injury attorney will be able to seek all avenues of compensation.
+Choosing the right attorney to represent your personal injury case is extremely important.
+Premises liability is extremely nuanced, and only an experienced personal injury attorney can seek all avenues of compensation.
 If you or a family member has suffered an assault that could have been prevented with better security, call Hach & Rose, LLP today for a free case review.

 Elevator and Escalator Accidents

-Whether you choose to take an elevator or escalator for convenience, or you are disabled and this transportation is necessary, you should be guaranteed a safe ride.
+Whether you take an elevator or escalator for convenience or are disabled, and this transportation is necessary, you should be guaranteed a safe ride.
 We take elevators and escalators so frequently that we often take for granted that they will work properly.
-However, we all know a horror story of a time when an elevator broke down and injured someone.
+However, we all know a horror story of when an elevator broke down and injured someone.
 They’re a terrific convenience when they work, but accidents can be catastrophic.

 Because the machinery is so complex, New York has specialized local laws that govern elevator installation, inspection, and maintenance.
 Often, a building that has an elevator employs a service contractor to maintain the machinery and call upon for service.
-An experienced personal injury attorney will be familiar with the specific laws that affect your case and will understand the nuances between the building owner and the contractor.
+An experienced personal injury attorney will be familiar with the specific laws affecting your case and understand the nuances between the building owner and contractor.